ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Deployment Considerations {#sec-cats-deployment}

 This document does not make any assumption about how the various CATS functional elements are implemented and deployed.
-Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a centralized C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific, which may reflect the preferences and policies of the (CATS) service provider.
+Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a centralized C-PS) and distributed CATS functions (e.g., C-TCs) is deployment-specific, which may reflect the preferences and policies of the (CATS) service provider.
 The deployment can also be informed by specific use case requirements {{?I-D.ietf-cats-usecases-requirements}}.

 For example, in a centralized design, both the computing related metrics from the C-SMAs and the network metrics are collected by a (logically) centralized path computation logic (e.g., a PCE).
 In this case, the CATS computation logic may process incoming service requests to compute paths to service contact instances.
 More generally, the paths might be computed before the service request comes.
-Based on the metrics and computed paths, the C-PS can select the most appropriate path and then synchronize with CATS traffic classifiers (C-TCs).
+Based on the metrics and computed paths, the C-PS can select the most appropriate path and then synchronize with C-TCs.

 According to the method of distributing and collecting the computing related metrics, three deployment models can be considered for the deployment of the CATS framework:

 * **Distributed model**:
-: Computing metrics are distributed among network devices directly using distributed protocols without interactions with a centralized control plane.
+: Computing metrics are distributed among network devices directly using distributed protocols without interactions with a centralized control element (e.g., network controller).
 Service scheduling function is performed by the CATS-Forwarders in the distribution model, therefore, the C-PS is integrated into an Ingress CATS-Forwarder.

 * **Centralized model**:
-: Computing metrics are collected by a centralized control plane, and then the centralized control plane computes the forwarding path for service requests and syncs up with the Ingress CATS-Forwarder.
-In this model, C-PS is implemented in the centralized control plane.
+: Computing metrics are collected by centralized control elements.
+These elements then compute the forwarding path for service requests and syncs up with Ingress CATS-Forwarders.
+In this model, C-PS is implemented in a centralized control element.

 * **Hybrid model**:
 : Is a combination of distributed and centralized models.
-: A part of computing metrics are distributed among involved network devices, and others may be collected by a centralized control plane.
+: A part of computing metrics are distributed among involved network devices, and others may be collected by a centralized control element.
 For example, some static information (e.g., capabilities information) can be distributed among network devices since they are quite stable (change infrequently).
-Frequent changing information (e.g., resource utilization) can be collected by a centralized control plane to avoid frequent flooding in the distributed control plane.
-Service scheduling function can be performed by a centralized control plane and/or the CATS-Forwarder.
-The entire or partial C-PS function may be implemented in the centralized control plane, depending on the specific implementation and deployment.
+Frequent changing information (e.g., resource utilization) can be collected by a centralized control element to avoid frequent flooding in the distributed control plane.
+Service scheduling function can be performed by a centralized control element, the CATS-Forwarder, or both.
+The entire or partial C-PS function may be implemented in the centralized control element, depending on the specific implementation and deployment.

 The framework covers only the case of a single service provider.
 Deployment considerations about the case of multiple service providers are out of scope.